First Aid: Allergic Reactions

 - dizziness or fainting

-- If the symptoms are severe and you have injectable epinephrine (such as EpiPen), use it as directed right away and call 911 for emergency medical help.
+- If the symptoms are severe and you have an epinephrine autoinjector, use it as directed right away and call 911 for emergency medical help.

 Help kids avoid anything they're allergic to, and keep an oral antihistamine available.